Abhishek-2502/Followers_Following_Github/README.md

 # GitHub Followers & Following Fetcher

 Welcome to the **GitHub Followers & Following Fetcher**!
-This script allows you to retrieve and display the followers and followings of any GitHub user, as well as perform additional operations such as identifying users that a GitHub account follows but who do not follow back, and users who are mutually following each other.
+This project allows you to retrieve and display the followers and followings of any GitHub user, as well as perform additional operations such as identifying users that a GitHub account follows but who do not follow back, and users who are mutually following each other.

 ## Table of Contents